sinasun/redis-from-scratch-cpp/README.md

 # Redis Clone from Scratch in C++

+This project is an implementation of a Redis-like in-memory data store using C++.
+It was created based on a tutorial, serving as a practical exercise to gain hands-on experience in building a key-value store with features inspired by Redis.

 ## Features

 This Redis-inspired project, implemented from scratch in C++, offers the following key features: